Azure/azure-service-operator/docs/troubleshooting.md

 * `namespace already exist` - This means that azure-service-operator (ASO) is already been run for the cluster before.

-* `service-principle` issues, silent failures with service principle in use is expired or re-set in those case you can follow the as mentioned here https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli#create-a-service-principalor in step-4 here in official service operator page. https://operatorhub.io/operator/azure-service-operator
+* `service-principal` issues, silent failures with service principal in use is expired or re-set in those case you can follow the as mentioned here https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli#create-a-service-principalor in step-4 here in official service operator page. https://operatorhub.io/operator/azure-service-operator

 * `kubectl api-resource` failure with `error: unable to retirve the com0plete list of server APIs: metcs.k8s.io/vabeta=1: the server is currently unable to handle the request.` - This error is a big indicaiton of network error within cluster and this is jsut the causal occurrence and not something ASO needs handles.